-Jim: But we, as Christians, run from suffering.
-And I was going to ask you, in that 10 years that you’re having infertility issues, and your father passed away, and all these other really hard things going on in your life, you learned so much in those moments.
+Jim: And I was going to ask you.
+In that 10 years that you’re having infertility issues, and your father’s passed away and all these other really hard things going on in your life, you learned so much in those moments.
 Would you exchange them for something easier?

 Jim: You’re killing me.
 You have enough discipline to run.
-Okay, part – it’s over now.
+OK, part – it’s over now.
 I know.
-Okay.

-John: Oh, and she’s not – it’s the Focus on the Family podcast, right?
+John: It’s the Focus on the Family podcast.

 Jim: I said practical advice – practical.

-Sara: Okay, ignore the run.
+Sara: OK, ignore the run.
 Think about your – my – I have a longer walk to the mailbox.

 Sara: You know, just like our kids, right?

-Jim: Sara, here’s the question as we close: speak to that person who wants to have that kind of friendship and closeness with God that you’ve described, but they pray and they don’t feel like they hear anything.
+Jim: Sara, here’s the question as we close – uh, speak to that person who wants to have that kind of friendship and closeness with God, uh, that you’ve described, but they pray, and they don’t feel like they hear anything.
 They don’t feel that closeness.
 They’re back at the beginning of your journey where you were feeling almost like those feelings of being fake.

 Sara: I think I’d say two things.
 One, give yourself permission to get a little more honest with God.
-It’s okay to be angry.
-It’s okay to be grumpy.
-He actually welcomes that kind of dialogue – maybe even as your starting point.
+It’s OK to be angry.
+It’s OK to be grumpy.
+He actually welcomes that kind of dialogue.
+Maybe even as your starting point.
 We don’t need to be – put all Christianese on this to make ourselves feel like He’s really enjoying us.
 The second thing I would say is the Psalms are a great place to start.
 I always say the Psalms are like lanes for our emotions.
-And so when I have been really stuck not knowing what He thinks about me, what I feel about Him, I feel like the Psalms have given me language when I don’t have it.
+And so, when I have been really stuck not knowing what He thinks about me, what I feel about Him, I feel like this Psalms have given me language when I don’t have it.